Wayne County, Nebraska

 • 2021 - Wayne County continues to thrive as a center for education, agriculture, and community development.

-This timeline provides a concise overview of the key events in the history of Wayne County, Nebraska.
+This timeline provides a glimpse into the major events and milestones that have shaped the history of Wayne County, Nebraska.